cortexproject/cortex/docs/operations/blocks-storage.md

 ### Anatomy of a query execution

-When a querier receives a query range request, it contains few main information:
+When a querier receives a query range request, it contains following parameters:

 - `query`: the PromQL query expression itself (e.g. `rate(node_cpu_seconds_total[1m])`)
 - `start`: the start time
 - `end`: the end time
-- `step`: the query resolution (e.g. `30000` ms to have 1 resulting data point every 30s)
+- `step`: the query resolution (e.g. `30` to have 1 resulting data point every 30s)

 Given a query, the querier analyzes the `start` and `end` time range to compute a list of all known Blocks containing at least 1 sample within this time range.
 Given the list of Blocks, the querier then computes a list of store-gateway instances holding these Blocks and sends a request to each matching store-gateway instance asking to fetch all the samples for the series matching the `query` within the `start` and `end` time range.

-The request sent to each store-gateway instance contains the list of Block IDs that are expected to be queried, and the response sent by the store-gateway back to the querier contains the list of Block IDs actually queried.
-The set of Blocks actually queried by a store-gateway may be a subset of the requested Blocks as effect of a Blocks re-sharding recently occurred (ie. last few seconds).
-The querier runs a consistency check on responses received from the store-gateways to ensure all expected Blocks have been queried; if not, the querier retries to fetch missing Blocks from different store-gateways (if the `-experimental.store-gateway.replication-factor` is greater than `1`) and if the consistency check fails after all retries, the query execution will fail as well (correctness is always guaranteed).
+The request sent to each store-gateway contains the list of Block IDs that are expected to be queried, and the response sent back by the store-gateway to the querier contains the list of Block IDs that were actually queried.
+This list may be a subset of the requested Blocks, for example due to recent Blocks resharding event (ie. last few seconds).
+The querier runs a consistency check on responses received from the store-gateways to ensure all expected Blocks have been queried; if not, the querier retries to fetch samples from missing Blocks from different store-gateways (if the `-experimental.store-gateway.replication-factor` is greater than `1`) and if the consistency check fails after all retries, the query execution fails as well (correctness is always guaranteed).

-Alongside the requests sent to the store-gateway, if the query time range covers a period within `-querier.query-ingesters-within`, the querier also sends a request to ingesters, in order to fetch samples which have not been persistent into a Block uploaded to the long-term storage yet.
+If the query time range covers a period within `-querier.query-ingesters-within` duration, the querier also sends the request to all ingesters, in order to fetch samples that have not been uploaded to the long-term storage yet.

-Once all samples have been fetched from both store-gateways and ingesters, the querier proceed running the PromQL engine to execute the query and send back the result to the client.
+Once all samples have been fetched from both store-gateways and ingesters, the querier proceeds with running the PromQL engine to execute the query and send back the result to the client.

 ### Compactor